Airstack-xyz/docs/use-cases/lens/universal-resolver.md

 With this simple code, you essentially just integrated Airstack query that you constructed for universally resolving web3 identities.&#x20;

-Since the code now hardcode `vitalik.lens` as the query input, the app will universally resolve `vitalik.lens` and have the UI look like this:
+Since the code now hardcode `lens/@vitalik` as the query input, the app will universally resolve `lens/@vitalik` and have the UI look like this:

 <figure><img src="../../.gitbook/assets/Screenshot 2023-07-21 at 00.48.25.png" alt=""><figcaption></figcaption></figure>